wanderwaltz/wanderwaltz.github.io/_posts/2015-03-26-putting-more-c-in-your-objective-c.md

 }
 {% endhighlight %}

-I prefix the name of this method with `private_` to notify myself and my teammates that this method should not be exposed to the outside world and is actually private implementation detail of my class.
+I prefix the name of this method with `private_` to notify myself and my teammates that this method should not be exposed to the outside world and is actually a private implementation detail of my class.

 It gets kind of ugly when I'm trying to subclass such a view.
 I want then to have another common setup logic specific to the subclass, but I cannot actually use the name `private_setup` anymore.
-Otherwise it would override the logic of the superclass initialization and I won't be able to call `super` since the method is not exposed anywhere.
+Otherwise, it would override the logic of the superclass initialization and I won't be able to call `super` since the method is not exposed anywhere.

 This is actually not a real problem.
 I can instantly name at least two possible solutions to